 During the first year, students will submit two literature reviews of up to 4000 words.
-The first is a formative assessment on which feedback is given.
-The second is a summative assessment, on a different topic.
+The first is a formative assessment on pre-defined questions for which feedback is given.
+The second is a summative assessment, on a different topic chosen by the student.
 In addition, students sit two examinations at the end of the first year - a multiple choice paper and a written paper.